The 20 Best Biliary Atresia Doctors Near Me in Pennsylvania, US

 Accepting New Patients

-Rebecca Wells is a Gastroenterologist in Philadelphia, Pennsylvania.
+Rebecca Wells is a primary care provider, practicing in Gastroenterologist in Philadelphia, Pennsylvania.
 Dr. Wells is rated as an Elite provider by MediFind in the treatment of Biliary Atresia.
-Her top areas of expertise are Biliary Atresia, Cirrhosis, Cholestasis, and Liver Cancer.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Biliary Atresia, Cirrhosis, Cholestasis, Liver Cancer, and Liver Transplant.
 Dr. Wells is currently accepting new patients.

 Elite in Biliary Atresia